-The Günther Tulip Vena Cava Filter Set consists of a non-magnetic filter (30 mm diameter, 50 mm long), preloaded on a femoral filter introducer system, a 7.0 French coaxial introducer system (is compatible with a .035 inch wire guide), and a hydrophilic coated dilator.
+The Günther Tulip Vena Cava Filter Set consists of a non-magnetic filter (30 mm diameter, 50 mm long) preloaded on a femoral filter introducer, a jugular filter introducer, a 7.0 French coaxial introducer system (is compatible with a .035 inch wire guide) and a hydrophilic coated dilator.
 The introducer dilator has 8 sideports and two radiopaque markers 30 mm apart (end to end).
+The femoral and the jugular introducers are clearly marked at the handle.